GhassenHafsiaINSAT/grpc_pcap_analyzer/TCPDump.md

 # Tcpdump

-- Tcpdump captures network traffic and prints it out for you.
+- Tcpdump is a packet sniffer, it captures traffic that passes through a machine.
+- It operates on a packet level, it means it captures the actual packets flying in and out your computer.
+- You can save packets into files.
+- You can apply filters on the packets, it means ignoring packets that you are not interested to see.

 ## Network interface